swethamurthy25/My-LeetCode/TWO SUM & THREE SUM Related questions/EASY - 1. Two Sum.md

 #### Approach 2: One-pass Hash Table:

-1. While we are iterating and inserting elements into the hash table, we also look back to check if the current element's complement already exists in the hash table.
+1. While iterating and inserting elements into the hash table, we also look back to check if the current element's complement already exists in the hash table.
 2. If it exists, we have found a solution and return the indices immediately.

  Time - O(n) and